Can Samples Collected From Water Bowls Make Feedlot Antibiotic Resistance Surveillance Easier?

 - To generate accurate data on pen-level resistance profiles of bovine respiratory disease (BRD) pathogens

-Since water bowls are known to be a place in which infected animals can pass BRD pathogens to other animals, these researchers want to see if water bowl samples could be used to accurately determine pen level AMR in BRD pathogens.
-Researchers will work with a commercial feedlot to evaluate ten 250 head pens.
-Researchers will collect water bowl samples from each of these pens and 20 animals will be randomly selected from each pen for collection of deep nasal swab samples 7-14 days after arrival.
-Researchers will then isolate BRD-associated bacteria from the two sample types and compare whether bacteria strains with similar antibiotic-resistant profiles are shared between the samples.
+Since water bowls are known to be a place in which infected animals can pass BRD pathogens to other animals, these researchers saw if water bowl samples could be used to accurately determine pen level AMR in BRD pathogens.
+Researchers worked with a commercial feedlot to evaluate sixteen 250 head pens.
+Researchers collected water bowl samples from each of these pens on days 0 (before pen filling), and 7, 14, 21, and 28 days after cattle placement.
+Researchers then isolated BRD-associated bacteria from the water samples and determined antibiotic-resistant profiles.
+They also used DNA-based methods to analyze prevalence of BRD pathogens in water bowls.